This morning was another 36-hole, two-state day. It started in Mt. Sterling, Kentucky (about a half hour east of Lexington)….

 Otherwise, the rest of the course is still very scenic with a lot of trees, some nice elevation changes and challenging dogleg holes.
 It was in good all-around shape.
 I would say equal to that of Old Silo earlier today, though not as soggy.
 The turf here was extra soft, though, so some massive divots were happening.
 The rough was super deep and very tough to even get a club on the ball half the time.
 The greens were excellent with a lot of subtle undulation and breaks because of the hilly layout.
 They did have some fertilizer or pesticide on the fairways that made them a little extra “green” and stained my shoes up a bit, but it didn’t detract much at all.

 For the price and scenery, Stonehenge is a worthy stop.
 I’d love to get to play the other courses here someday.
-Today was the most scenic drive of my trip so far, as Tennessee and Kentucky have some very pretty landscapes.
+Today was the most scenic drive of my trip so far, as well, as Tennessee and Kentucky have some very pretty landscapes.
 I know there are many great courses here worth checking out.

 Some pictures from Stonehenge Golf Club (8/16/12):